srycyk/visitor/README.md

 It uses recursion heavily, as it's the most elegant way of processing b-trees.

-The class *ImportBookmark* acts as Form Object, which handles the **create** and **update** actions.
+The class *ImportBookmark* acts as a Form Object which handles the **create** and **update** actions.
 It includes a few methods to induce Rails to treat it as if it is persistent,